ultraio/docs-blockchain/docs/tutorials/substreams/substreams-app-example.experimental.md

 ---
 title: 'Substreams application example'

-order: -9999
+order: 2
 outline: [0,4]
 ---

-# Substreams Application Example
+# Substreams Sink Application Example

+Any application that is being used to consume `Substreams data` will be referred to as `Substreams Sink`.

-If you follow the deployment of `substreams charts` from [Getting Started](getting-started.experimental.md), you should now have a working `Substreams` cluster locally.
+If you follow the deployment of `substreams charts` from [Getting Started](./getting-started.md), you should now have a working `Substreams` cluster locally.

 However, this local cluster will only help you to extract block data from `producer` pod or a blockchain if you connect to a public endpoint instead.